-The project involves tracking the legal and political processes in the drafting, adoption and ratification of the AU Convention on e-Commerce, Data Processing and Cybersecurity.
+The project involved tracking the legal and political processes in the drafting, adoption and ratification of the AU Convention on e-Commerce, Data Processing and Cybersecurity.
 We have shared our research and recommendations with the African Union Secretariat, Member States and relevant actors in the ICT ecosystem in Africa on how the Convention can balance between security and liberty.

 National Security Practice and Internet Freedom in Eastern Africa

-Reframing Local Knowledge: ICTs, State-building, and Peace building in Eastern Africa.
+Reframing Local Knowledge: ICTs, State-building, and Peacebuilding in Eastern Africa.

-This project seeks to bring greater clarity about the expectations and the realities of the use of communication technologies in developing contexts.
-It explores the use of ICTs in Eastern Africa at the macro level by examining how norms and practices in the field of ICT which have emerged internationally are adopted, resisted or reshaped at the local level and at the micro level, by exploring how the practices and policies promoted at the international and national level actually compare to the uses citizens make of ICTs.
+This project sought to bring greater clarity about the expectations and the realities of the use of communication technologies in developing contexts.
+It explored the use of ICTs in Eastern Africa at the macro level by examining how norms and practices in the field of ICT which have emerged internationally are adopted, resisted or reshaped at the local level and at the micro level, by exploring how the practices and policies promoted at the international and national level actually compare to the uses citizens make of ICTs.